vitormorais/railway_charging_ESS/README.md

 -------------------------------------------------------

 ## STATUS
-The software will be released after pending publications (article and PhD thesis).
+The software will be released after pending publications (PhD thesis).

 In meantime, contact vitor.fa.morais@gmail.com for a fork version of the software.